 One of the most basic ways for Deaf people to get up is to have a friend or family member wake you.
 This is reliable, but it’s not really fair to your family or roommates.
 I know a guy whose mom got tired of shaking him awake every day and started dropping their pug puppy on his bed instead.
 It was effective but he got the message that he needed to look for an alarm clock that works for Deaf people.

 Since Deaf and hearing impaired people can’t use their sense of hearing to wake them up, they need to trigger one of their other senses to signal their brain to wake up.
 Taste and smell aren’t practical for that purpose, obviously.
-Instead, alarm clocks for Dead people use touch or vision to stimulate wakefulness.
+Instead, vibrating alarm clocks for Deaf people use touch or vision to stimulate wakefulness.
 Clocks that vibrate or have a flashing light can be reliable alarms for anyone who needs to get up on time.

 1. Sonic Bomb (Best Rated)